Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Simulations and resolution-dependent calibration

-This dependency provides a framework for the gradual removal of deep convection parameterizations.
+This dependence of entrainment on updraft size provides a framework for the gradual removal of deep convection parameterizations.
 As resolution increases, progressively smaller convective cells are gradually resolved by the model.
-The fraction of the entire cloud population or convective clusters represented by subgrid-scale convection must be considered increasingly shallow.
-A bulk updraft representative of these shallower convective air motions is associated with larger entrainment and detrainment rates.
-This offers perspective on the gradual removal of deep convection: entrainment and detrainment must be increased as resolution increases.
+The fraction of the entire cloud population or convective clusters represented by subgrid-scale convection must be considered increasingly shallow, with larger entrainment and detrainment rates.
+Additionally, a significant feature is that simulations with the deep convection scheme turned off can be viewed as simulations with an infinitely large entrainment rate \citep{becker-2017}, which is consistent with this framework.
+More precisely, within the context of the Tiedtke deep convection scheme, simulations without parameterized deep convection can be seen as having an entrainment rate large enough to prevent convection from being triggered, rather than requiring it to be infinite.
+Indeed, convection is activated when the cloud depth exceeds a given threshold (set to 300 hPa), which cannot be reached if the entrainment rate is sufficiently large.

-This line of reasoning is particularly interesting because large entrainment rates or limitations in entrainment rates are generally found to improve the simulation aspects at low resolution, favoring variability and the MJO \citep{tokioka-1988, kim-2012}, decreasing the double ITCZ bias \citep{oueslati-2013}, and improving the representation of intermediate daily precipitation regimes \cite[e.g.][]{kooperman-2018}, even if not systematically.
+Finally, gradually increasing entrainment and, correspondingly, detrainment rates toward infinity as resolution increases provides a pathway toward the full suppression of parameterized convection.
+This line of reasoning is particularly interesting because large entrainment rates or the imposition of a minimum entrainment rate generally improve simulations at low resolution, favoring variability and the MJO \citep{tokioka-1988, kim-2012}, decreasing the double ITCZ bias \citep{oueslati-2013}, and improving the representation of intermediate daily precipitation regimes \cite[e.g.][]{kooperman-2018}, even if not systematically.
 Indeed, a large entrainment tends to degrade the mean precipitation pattern \citep{kim-2012}.

-Additionally, a significant feature is that simulations without deep convection can be viewed as simulations with an infinitely large entrainment rate \citep{becker-2017}, which provides consistency with the concept that a gradual increase in entrainment leads to simulations without convection.
-More precisely, within the context of the Tiedtke deep convection scheme, simulations without deep convection can be seen as having an entrainment rate large enough to prevent convection from triggering, rather than requiring it to be infinite.
-Indeed, convection is activated when the cloud depth exceeds a given threshold, which cannot be reached if the entrainment rate is sufficiently large.
-Finally, gradually increasing entrainment and, correspondingly, detrainment rates toward infinity as resolution increases provides a pathway toward full suppression of convection.